UNIVERSAL CLAN PASSPORTSCLICK on any of the following photos to obtain a larger version.

 Alastair McIntyre, creator of the Electric Scotland website, was present when the Clan Passport was introduced in 2010 at the Fergus Scottish Festival.
 His coverage was very extensive, and his initial impressions were recorded as follows:

+ANOTHER OPINIONI first arrived at the Clan Campbell tent and right away spotted the Clan Passport.
+This idea came about as a suggestion from Doug Ross who is on the board of the Scottish Studies Foundation and the Foundation agreed to sponsor it.
+The idea is that the children get presented with the passport and then they need to visit as many clan tents as possible to get their passport stamped.
+Excellent idea!
 Talking to Doug Ross on the following Monday he told me there were about 495 distributed on the Saturday of which 200 went to the McKiddies Centre.
 A dozen each went to the seventeen clans who responded positively about having a badge-stamp (204).
 His wife Pat handed out 25 to places where youngsters lined up eg for ice-cream.
 Clan Wallace ran out of booklets and got another dozen.
 Doug himself handed out another 40 to youngsters without passports as they passed the Clan Ross tent.
 The remainder were distributed by other volunteers.
 None of the 495 were left at the end of Saturday.
+He also suggested that a story board be added to illustrate the procedure for putting together your own Clan Passport booklets.
+My thanks go to my friend, Alastair, for including a link in his December 4, 2015, newsletter so that the concept of a Universal Clan Passport might spread.

 Janette Veal of Stratford, Ontario, whose son contributed photos for the Clan Ross website, wrote, We (the family) thought your passport idea was brilliant.
 It certainly gets the young folk involved with the concept of clans, and, of course, the adults must go along with them (a "double-edged sword").
 The kids don't stop until they have entered every last clan in the book!
 I have to say that the whole children's programme was excellent which is a must if you are to keep the families returning each year.
 There were new activities as well as some old favourites and all age ranges seem to have been covered - well done !

-My interest in the Scottish Studies Foundation has been piqued - I intend to look into it further.
+THE GUELPH MERCURYMy interest in the Scottish Studies Foundation has been piqued - I intend to look into it further.
 A trip or two to the U of G Library is definitely on my agenda next month.

 Chris Seto, a reporter/photographer on the Guelph Mercury staff, witnessed the activity with the Clan Passport booklets in 2012, and he asked if I would add a comment for his documentary.
 The result is certainly worth repeating HERE!